Larry MylanderUNIVERSAL FUND MEMBER

 Larry's Story

 Larry joined Watsi on August 26th, 2013.
-Eight years ago, Larry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Larry's most recent donation traveled 8,800 miles to support Oudam, a 35-year-old father from Cambodia, to fund surgery to improve his hearing.
+Nine years ago, Larry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Larry's most recent donation traveled 8,300 miles to support Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.

 Impact